 On a few other nights, plan on a romantic dinner at a top restaurant.
 You’ll want to get a bit dressed up and here’s what to pack:

 Tropical Dress: This is the easiest way to really feel like you’re on a Hawaiian honeymoon.
 You can even find a coordinating (or sometimes matching) shirt for your partner.
+Check out the latest prices and more details.

 And if tropical prints aren’t your thing, you can choose a solid color dress and put a Hawaiian flower in your hair.